-Monotube Shocks vs Twin Tube Shocks – Which Is Better?
+Monotube Shocks vs Twin Tube Shocks – Which Is Better For Your Car?

 Comparing the Monotube Shocks and Twin Tube Shock Absorbers Responsiveness

-Good ride quality and fast response is achieved when the damping force is stable.
-This means the pressure inside the shocks is distributed equally and evenly.
+When the damping force is stable, you’ll have a high-quality, responsive ride.
+What this means This means the pressure inside the shocks is distributed equally and evenly.
 Monotube shocks offer better damping than twin-tube shocks because of several aspects.

-- Monotubes come with a single valve mechanism that exerts pressure equally unlike twin-tubes that features several valves on the piston.
+- Monotubes come with a single valve mechanism that spreads pressure out equally.
+Twin-tubes, on the other hand, use several valves on one piston.

-- The piston contained in monotubes is usually much wider than that found in twin-tubes.
+- The piston found in monotubes is usually much wider than the one used in twin-tubes.

-- The oil capacity in monotubes is much higher than that in dual tube shocks and also plays a fundamental role in quickly dissipating heat.
+- The oil capacity in monotubes is much higher than that in dual-tube shocks.
+This also plays a big role in removing heat from the shocks.

 Ease of Installation